 - Place water and hemp hearts in a blender.
-Blend on high for 2 minutes.
+Blend on high for 1-2 minutes.
 Lay a large handkerchief or square of thin cotton fabric over a bowl.
-Pour hemp milk in, and carefully gather top.
+Pour hemp milk in, and carefully gather the top.
 Squeeze and wring until all the liquid is extracted.
-Toss out pulp.
+Toss out the pulp.

 Flavor Hemp Milk

-- Rinse and drain blender.
+- Rinse and drain the blender.
 Return hemp milk to blender.
-Add salt, sugar, lactic acid and red palm oil.
+Add salt, sugar, lactic acid, and red palm oil.
 Measure accurately for optimal flavor.
-Blend on medium until color is uniform.
+Blend briefly on medium speed until the color is uniform.

-- Scoop into silicone molds or serving dishes and cover.
-Glass containers with snap tight lids are also handy.
-Place immediately in refrigerator or freezer until firm enough to slice.
+- Scoop butter into silicone molds or serving dishes and cover.
+Glass containers with snap-tight lids are also handy.
+Place immediately in the refrigerator or freezer until firm enough to slice.